 In case of a natural or human-made disaster, or a critical software or hardware failure, Frosmo ensures recovery and continuation of service through, for example:

 - Cloud computing.
-Frosmo uses Amazon Web Services (AWS), Atlassian Confluence, and G Suite, each a trusted cloud computing platform, for storing and/or serving data.
+Frosmo uses Amazon Web Services (AWS), Atlassian Confluence, and Google Workspace, each a trusted cloud computing platform, for storing and/or serving data.

 - Data replication.
 To ensure the availability of data, Frosmo replicates operational data to backup servers in multiple physical locations.